 Cognitive distraction happens when a driver’s mind isn’t focused on driving.
 Talking to another passenger or being preoccupied with personal, family, or work-related issues are some examples.
 Even drivers listening to their favorite podcast or radio station are at risk; the audio can take drivers focus away from their driving and overall surroundings.

 Visual distraction occurs when a driver looks at anything other than the road ahead.
 Electronic devices for the car, such as GPS devices and portable DVDs/digital entertainment systems, also distract drivers.
+This can also occur when events happen around you when driving.
+Bad drivers, accidents, or unusual occurrences on the side of the road can all be easy distractions.

 Manual distraction involves the driver taking one or both hands off the wheel for any reason.
 Some common examples include eating and drinking in the car, adjusting the GPS, or trying to get something from a purse, wallet, or briefcase.